-- 2.1.
+2.1.
 The draft surplus of £196,552 has remained unchanged but there have been some minor adjustments to the disclosure notes and formatting.
-Further details on these can be found on page 7 of the Audit results report.
-This means that the information in the report to the Audit and Risk Committee in July and details in tables 1-3 in that report summarising the year-end adjustments have not changed. - 2.2.
+This includes a new note on Going Concern, following the outbreak of COVID-19, and can be found on page 81 of appendix 1.
+This means that the information in the report to the Broads Authority in July and details in tables 1-3 in that report summarising the year-end adjustments have not changed.

+2.2.
 One of the adjustments identified through the audit process related to the mini restructure in 2019/20, when some departments moved directorates.
 For example, IT and the Collection of Tolls moved from Strategic Services to Chief Executive, Head Office from Chief Executive to Operations, HLF from Strategic Services to Operations, and CANAPE from Operations to Strategic Services.
 As a result, the Expenditure and Funding Analysis on page 18, the Comprehensive Income and Expenditure statement on page 19 and the Navigation Income and Expenditure Account on page 80 for 2018/19 have been restated to reflect the new structure.
 This has not changed the overall figures, only how they are allocated to the individual directorates.